top of page

 A Never Ending Project

-Ever since the first 3D printer was advertised and put onto the consumer market, I have been in love with the idea of additive manufacturing.
-About a year after the first 3D printers began to be available to the average consumer, I saw my first one in real life.
-It was at my dad's companies offices, and it was mesmerizing.
-After watching it print out plastic bracelets all day, my mind began to roam.
-I thought to my self, "what else can I tell this machine to print?"
-That was just the beginning of a hobby that I have kept interest in ever since.
+Ever since the first 3D printer was advertised and released to the consumer market, I have been fascinated by the idea of additive manufacturing.
+About a year after these printers became available to the average consumer, I saw my first one in real life at my dad’s company offices, and it was mesmerizing.
+After watching it print plastic bracelets all day, my mind began to wander.
+I thought to myself, “What else can I tell this machine to print?”
+That moment marked the beginning of a hobby that has captured my interest ever since.

 3D Printing: About